Embroidery & Vector Art Acronyms

 7. Resource Efficiency

-• Documentation: Abbreviations make documentation processes, such as creating manuals, guides, and instructions, more efficient and less cumbersome.
+• Documentation: Abbreviations make documentation processes for digitizing designs, such as creating manuals, guides, and instructions, more efficient and less cumbersome.

 • File Management: Shortened terms help organise and manage design files and project documents more systematically.